Skip to main content

 Regardless, it is highly advisable to get a passport anyway.
 Having a passport ensures if you were to be stuck in any foreign country, you could easily return home without any problem.

 While closed-loop sailings may not require a passport for U.S. citizens, some countries have their own rules and mandate everyone have a passport.
-There are relatively few of these countries, but it includes Martinique, Cuba, and Barbados.
+There are relatively few of these countries, but they include Martinique, Cuba, and Barbados.

 Read more: Where can you cruise without a passport?